 Until recently, the Wogans were successful growing tropical flowers and rare sugar pineapple on rented land on Hawaii until rising transport prices forced them out of this niche market last year.
 Evelyn loves her anthurium plants, though, and is planning to cultivate them at home in a new greenhouse Darrell has planned.

 The Wogans love farming and continue devising new ways of making their land profitable.
 Darrell is growing herbs this year starting with dill, oregano and thyme.
 He is asking for input from the community.
 If you or your business is interested in any kind of crop, he will grow it for you.
 He is also considering crop share farming, often known as CSA – Community Supported Agriculture.
 Customers would pay a lump sum for their share in the Dew Acres vegetable crops.
 They would receive weekly deliveries of assorted fresh produce throughout the harvest season.
 Darrell also has land available for rent.

 Meanwhile, life on the farm continues.
 The horses are eager for the rain to stop.
 Darrell is planting and the peas, beans and sweet corn are in.
-Evelyn is taking care of the household and taking care of May, Darrell’s 100-year-old mother.
+Evelyn is taking care of the household.
 Grandchildren and great grandchildren drop in to visit and to help.
 Family farming is still alive.

 Dew Acres natural produce is sold at the farm door.
 “U pick or we pick,” Darrell and Evelyn say.
 Call the Wogans at 360-249-5086 or email firstname.lastname@example.org for more information.